nicolasdb/nicolasdb.github.io/_posts/2019-01-15-arcadeBarTop.md

 ## Alerte générale!
 ![image](https://user-images.githubusercontent.com/12049360/51194272-02828480-18eb-11e9-86dd-c8326ed798b2.png)

 They asked that last year already, and the barTop is still in the same shape.
-Which is... kind of... an old work-in-progress.
+Which is... kind of... an old crapy work-in-progress.

 ![image](https://user-images.githubusercontent.com/12049360/50767774-6ae3bd00-127e-11e9-8915-d829ec443019.png)

-It's time to pimp it.
+It's time to pimp it up.

 ### Start with an upgrade of the front panel
 ![image](https://user-images.githubusercontent.com/12049360/50767845-b5653980-127e-11e9-908c-cbbd2bd3a593.png)